badoet/ionic-framework/core/src/components/fab-button/readme.md

-# ion-fab-button
+# syg-fab-button

 Floating Action Buttons (FABs) represent the primary action in an application.
 By default, they have a circular shape.
 When pressed, the button may open more related actions.
 As the name suggests, FABs generally float over the content in a fixed position.
-This is not achieved exclusively by using an `<ion-fab-button>FAB</ion-fab-button>`.
-They need to be wrapped with an `<ion-fab>` component in order to be fixed over the content.
+This is not achieved exclusively by using an `<syg-fab-button>FAB</syg-fab-button>`.
+They need to be wrapped with an `<syg-fab>` component in order to be fixed over the content.

-If the FAB button is not wrapped with `<ion-fab>`, it will scroll with the content.
+If the FAB button is not wrapped with `<syg-fab>`, it will scroll with the content.
 FAB buttons have a default size, a mini size and can accept different colors:

 <!-- Auto Generated Below -->